vicatz/nougat_IN2-X600/README.md

  * too much bug, wtf was that
  # im so sorry sir, my knowledge is limited, im not working for infinix or other vendor, my job not for android only, i porting just for hobby, u can take it or leave it, its our choice

+ * Why im facing Bootlop?
+ # its have two possibilities
+ 1. please read carefully about istallation procedure
+ 2. make sure MD5 of ZIp rom u downloaded is matched with my MD5 in androidfilehost ex: https://www.androidfilehost.com/?fid=889764386195917377 if u see this link u will see md5 with red color is "db797166bbc30bf84d80bceafd4c23f5"

  <h1>Closing<h1>
  <h3>I would thank u to all the people who supported me till now, either in positive or negative way, i hope u enjoy with my rom, will fix other bug later if i know<h3>